CPAC-RBC Mentorship Program Now Open for Enrollment for the Next Cohort

 - Personalized Employment Counseling

-- Job Search Strategy Workshops
+- Job Search Strategy Workshops (two weeks)

 - Resume Writing and Interview Preparation with a Career Coach